wp-plugins/landing-pages-builder/readme.txt

 == Description ==

-> Create amazing Landing Pages from your wordpress in seconds!
-Use one of our many responsive templates to create great landing pages, fast.
+> Create amazing Landing Pages, Pop-ups and Forms from your wordpress in seconds!
+Use one of our many responsive templates, run A/B tests, promote them with ads and much more.

 > This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads and get new customers.

 Create and monitor Landing Pages on Wordpress.
 Get new leads, improve conversion rates, and manage all your landing pages in one place.
 Run self-optimizing ads to generate new leads fast.

 **Free Trial & Pricing**
-A 14-day free trial is available, after which pricing starts at $19/month.
+A 14-day free trial is available, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

+**Also Includes:**
+Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website and blog, using flexible, mobile-responsive templates.

+Online Forms: A tool that makes it easy to build, publish and a/b test online forms on your website and blog, using flexible, mobile-responsive templates.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")